My friend calls this Goth Soup. It is a dark dark soup that provides such great joie de vivre on a cold night.

 Celtic sea salt

-First of all fry off the mirepoix in your slowcooker bowl if it is one that you can put on the stove top, or in a separate pan.
+First of all fry off the mirepoix in the bowl of your slow cooker if it is one that you can put on the stove top, or in a separate pan.
+This is how:

-Add the oil or ghee, and after a few moments, add the diced onions, celery, carrots and capsicum.
-Stir with a wooden spoon and allow to sauté until soft and looking like they are beginning to brown.
-The browning adds a depth of flavour to the dish.
+Heat the oil and add the diced onions, celery, carrots and capsicum.
+Stir well and allow to sauté until soft and looking like they are beginning to brown.

 Add the garlic, fresh chilli and cumin seed.
-Stir and cook for another 2 or 3 minutes.
+Stir and cook for another 2 minutes.

 Some cookers will cook quicker than others, ie at a higher temperature.
 Check the cooker after about 5 hours for water levels and “doneness”.
 I made this in my daughter’s cooker and it was sufficiently cooked after 5.5 hours.
 It is worth doing a test run when you use your slow cooking setting for the first time.